 Although dieting down makes you look awesome onstage, on the beach, and to your friends of the opposite sex, it can also take a chunk out of your muscle mass.

 Dieting is catabolic, which means it can lead to muscle breakdown, for several reasons.
 The leaner a body gets, the more likely it is to lose muscle mass as the body tries harder and harder to hold onto body fat stores.
 In doing so, the body will turn to muscle to satisfy its energy needs.
-Bad news bears for anyone interested in a hard body.
+Bad news for anyone interested in a hard body.

 On the molecular level, muscle loss occurs because the body increases protein breakdown (catabolism) in order to liberate muscle amino acids for fuel.
 If this isn't bad enough, muscle loss is compounded by the fact that levels of protein synthesis will also decrease due to reduced energy intake.